faksdal/sp/README.md

     Timezone
     Daylight Savings Time

-and get a calculated position printed on the screen.
+and get a calculated position of the Sun printed on the screen.